 Thymectomy

 Surgery to remove the thymus gland may be done for several reasons.
 One is for congenital heart surgery.
-A congenital heart condition is a congenital disability of the heart.
-Due to the location of the thymus gland, surgeons must remove to gain access to the center in infants.
+A congenital heart condition is a genetic disability of the heart.
+Due to the location of the thymus gland, surgeons must remove it to gain access to the center in infants.

 Consequences of Thymus Removal

 The thymus gland provides a critical role in cell-mediated immunity.
-Fortunately, a significant part of this benefit occurs before birth (the T-cells formed during development in the uterus are long-lasting).
+Fortunately, a significant part of this benefit occurs before birth (the T-cells formed during uterine development are long-lasting).

 However, there are potential consequences of removal early in life, like when the thymus is removed during heart surgery in infants.
-It appears that early dismissal can increase the risk of developing infections.
-The development of autoimmune diseases (such as autoimmune thyroid disease), the risk of atopic disease (allergies, asthma, and eczema), and possibly the risk of cancer, like T-cells, perform a vital role in preventing cancer.
+Early dismissal can increase the risk of developing infections.
+The development of autoimmune diseases (such as autoimmune thyroid disease), the risk of atopic disease (allergies, asthma, and eczema), and possibly the risk of cancer, like T-cells, are vital in preventing cancer.

 There is also some evidence that thymus removal may be associated with premature aging of the immune system.